 Otitis externa is caused by infection, chemical irritation, or trauma.
 Trauma causes damage to the ear canal, which may cause inflammation or allow infection to invade.

-Factors that may increase your chance of getting otitis externa include:
+Factors that may increase your chance of otitis externa include:

-People with weak immune systems or who have a chronic illness, such as diabetes or AIDS, may suffer an aggressive form called malignant otitis externa.
+People with weak immune systems or who have a chronic illness, such as diabetes or HIV, may get an aggressive form called malignant otitis externa.
 Malignant otitis externa results in infection of the cartilage and bone around the ear, as well as between the ear and the brain (the skull base).
 The condition can be severe and difficult to treat, causing nerve paralysis.

 Otitis externa may cause:

-This condition can easily be treated but can become serious, even life-threatening in some people, if left untreated.
+This condition can easily be treated, but can become serious and life-threatening in some people, if left untreated.
 This can be very serious particularly in people with diabetes, where the infection can spread and cause malignant otitis externa.

 Talk with your doctor about the best treatment plan for you.
 Options may include: